-22.1 Further provisions with respect to the Council of Governors are set out in Annex 5.

-23. Board of Directors (Composition)

-- The Trust is to have a Board of Directors, which shall comprise both Group Executive and Group Non-Executive Directors. - 23.2 The Board of Directors is to comprise: - 23.2.1 the Group Chairman. - 23.2.2 a minimum of five other Group Non-Executive Directors; and - 23.2.3 a minimum of five Group Executive Directors - 23.3 One of the Group Executive Directors shall be the Group Chief Executive. - 23.4 The Group Chief Executive shall be the Accounting Officer. - 23.5 One of the Group Executive Directors shall be the Group Chief Finance Officer. - One of the Group Executive Directors is to be a registered medical practitioner or a registered dentist (within the meaning of the Dentists Act 1984). - 23.7 One of the Group Executive Directors is to be a Registered Nurse or a Registered Midwife. - 23.8 The number of the Directors may be increased provided always that at least half of the Board, excluding the Group Chairman, comprises Group Non-Executive Directors.
+- 22.1 Further provisions with respect to the Council of Governors are set out in Annex 4 (Additional Provisions Council of Governors). - 23.
+Board of Directors (Composition) - 23.1 The Trust is to have a Board of Directors, which shall comprise both Group Executive and Group Non-Executive Directors. - 23.2 The Board of Directors is to comprise: - 23.2.1 the Group Chairman. - 23.2.2 a minimum of five other Group Non-Executive Directors; and - 23.2.3 a minimum of five Group Executive Directors - 23.3 One of the Group Executive Directors shall be the Group Chief Executive. - 23.4 The Group Chief Executive shall be the Accounting Officer. - 23.5 One of the Group Executive Directors shall be the Group Chief Finance Officer. - 23.6 One of the Group Executive Directors is to be a registered medical practitioner or a registered dentist (within the meaning of the Dentists Act 1984). - 23.7 One of the Group Executive Directors is to be a Registered Nurse or a Registered Midwife. - 23.8 The number of the Directors may be increased provided always that at least half of the Board, excluding the Group Chairman, comprises Group Non-Executive Directors.